JosePizarro3/JosePizarro3.github.io/_research/3_data_management.md

 title: Data management
 ---

+A key aspect of Science that is often overlooked is the management of the data that is produced.
+Following a set of good practices in Data Management is very important to keep the data that we, scientists, produce in a consistent way.
+Furthermore, it allows to exploit the capabilities of Artificial Intelligence and Machine-Learning techniques, possibly opening new routes to find new materials or to explain long-standing problems, such as the one of high-T<sub>c</sub> superconductivity.

-As of 2023, I am working in Data Management and I am involved in Data Science activities.
-My goal is to provide service, using the <a href="https://nomad-lab.eu/nomad-lab/">NOMAD Archive & Repository</a>, for calculations that are computationally demanding (such as the ones I studied during my career).
-In order to do that, I am working in the
+Since 2023, I am working in Data Management and I am involved in Data Science activities for strongly correlated materials.
+My goal is to provide a service for the scientific community.
+I develop the software behind the <a href="https://nomad-lab.eu/nomad-lab/">NOMAD Archive & Repository</a>, for computations in strongly correlated materials.
+In order to do that, I follow the <a href="https://www.go-fair.org/fair-principles/">F.A.I.R. principles</a>, i.e., data has to be organized to be Findable, Accessible, Interoperable, and Reusable.
-<a href="https://www.fairmat-nfdi.eu/fairmat/">consortium FAIRmat</a>, where I try to organize data following
-the <a href="https://www.go-fair.org/fair-principles/">FAIR principles</a>.

 <figure>
     <div class="img-container">
         <img src="assets/images/fairdatawheel.png" alt="FAIR data wheel">